Sussex County, New Jersey: Politics

 Sussex County is the second-most Republican county in New Jersey, behind only Ocean County.
 Among registered voters, affiliations with the Republican Party outpace those of the Democratic Party by a ratio of about five to two.
-All five members of the county board of chosen commissioners, all three county-wide constitutional officers, all three state legislators, and all except a few of the 108 municipal officers among the county's 24 municipalities are Republicans.
+All five members of the board of county commissioners, all three county-wide constitutional officers, and all three state legislators are Republicans.
 The Republican presidential candidate has carried the county in all but one election since 1920.
 The lone exception is 1964, when Lyndon B. Johnson won 44 states and carried every county in New Jersey.
+Republican Donald Trump carried the county in 2020, though it was the best Democratic performance since 1964.

 As of October 1, 2021, there were a total of 117,681 registered voters in Sussex County, of whom 49,184 (41.8%) were registered as Republicans, 26,800 (22.8%) were registered as Democrats and 39,878 (33.9%) were registered as unaffiliated.
 There were 1,819 voters (1.5%) registered to other parties.
 Among the county's 2010 Census population, 65.8% were registered to vote, including 86.5% of those ages 18 and over.

-In 2008, John McCain carried Sussex County by a 20.6% margin over Barack Obama, McCain's best showing in New Jersey, with Obama winning statewide by 15.5% over McCain.
-In the 2012 presidential election, Republican Mitt Romney received 40,625 votes here (59.4%), ahead of Democrat Barack Obama with 26,104 votes (38.2%) and other candidates with 1,465 votes (2.1%), among the 68,404 ballots cast by the county's 100,152 registered voters, for a turnout of 68.3%.
-In the 2016 presidential election, Republican Donald Trump carried the county, and he did so again in 2020, though it was the best Democratic performance since 1964.